BlackSunNetwork/AlienMC-FTBSubreddit-Public-Server/Server Rules.md

 * No Afking for long periods or making Anti-Afk setups

-* No building within 100 blocks of spawn.
+* No building within 100 blocks of spawn's claimed chunks.
 (You can ask a staff member for an exception)

 * No Automated mining in the Overworld or Nether.
 (Yes you can use pumps)